Gigaspaces/xap-docs/site/content/xap/12.3/security/securing-your-data.markdown

 # Space Filters

-Space Filters {{%currentjavanet "the-space-filters.html"%}} are interceptors inside the XAP Space that allow implementation of user-defined logic based on Space events.
+Space Filters [Java version](../dev-java/the-space-filters.html) \|[ .NET version](../dev-dotnet/the-space-filters.html) are interceptors inside the XAP Space that allow implementation of user-defined logic based on Space events.
 Some filters need to perform operations on the embedded Space.
 If secured, the filter needs sufficient privileges for its operations.

 The username and password supplied when creating a Space are used to _implicitly_ create a secured Space.
 The security privileges of the specified user are propagated to the filter.
 If the user has Read privileges, then the filter can perform a `space.read(..)` on its embedded Space.